-Supplementary Explanations Explanations by Representatives Preparation and Publication of Disclosure Policy In accordance with our basic policy on information disclosure, AICA has stipulated a Disclosure Policy on standards for information disclosure, establishment of internal systems, methods of information disclosure, a quiet period and notes regarding business results forecasts and the future outlook.
+Symplementary Evaluations Explanations by Supplementary Explanations Representatives Preparation and Publication of Disclosure Policy In accordance with our basic policy on information disclosure, AICA has stipulated a Disclosure Policy on standards for information disclosure, establishment of internal systems, methods of information disclosure, a quiet period and notes regarding business results forecasts and the future outlook.
 Details are provided on AICA's website.
 Regular Investor Briefings for Individual Investors AICA holds investor briefings irregularly.
 AICA uploads video and publishes questions and answers from investor briefings for analysts and institutional investors on our website so that individual investors can review the proceedings of the investor briefings as well.
 Available Regular Investor Briefings for Analysts and Institutional Investors AICA holds Financial Results Briefings at the fiscal year ended and the end of second quarter.
 Available Regular Investor Briefings for Overseas Investors Not available Posting of IR Materials on Website AICA has an IR section on our website, where materials such as Summary of Consolidated Financial Results, IR briefing materials, Securities Reports and business reports are provided.
-Establishment of Department and/or Manager in Charge of IR Corporate Planning Department, Public Relations and IR Group Other Not Applicable
+Establishment of Department and/or Manager in Charge of IR Department in charge of IR: Corporate Planning Department, Public Relations & IR Group Officer in charge of IR: Nobuyoshi Sakai, Senior Executive Officer and General Manager of Corporate Planning Department Person in charge of IR administrative contacts: Shuji Kawaguchi, Corporate Planning Department, Manager of Public Relations & IR Group Other